Could Rosacea Impact Your Quality of Life?

 If you feel that rosacea is hindering yourself esteem in ANY way, it is so important that you take steps to treat the symptoms of rosacea.
 In the research study that led to FDA approval of Rhofade (Oxymetazoline), patients told me that they did not realize how much they were bothered by their rosacea until it went way.
 Effectively treating your physical symptoms can dramatically change the way you feel about your appearance.

 At the end of the day, keep in mind that you are not alone in feeling stigmatized or embarrassed by your red skin.
 Being open and honest about these feelings with yourself is huge step in the direction towards improving both your physical and emotional wellbeing.
 I have it too!
 If you want to commiserate, join me and the other Skin Type Solutions Approved Physicians at facebook.com/theskintypesolution.
 You can learn more about the new prescription medication oxymetazoline.
+Find a physician to help you find a skincare routine to help with your rosacea.

 Dr. Leslie Baumann, M.D. and her team at Baumann Cosmetic Dermatology believe in proof, not promises.
 World-recognized for both cosmetic and general dermatology, our treatment strategies rely exclusively on evidence-based, scientifically verified products and procedures that promote skin health and a natural appearance.
 We combine effective medical procedures with individualized instruction on proper skincare, nutrition, supplementation and lifestyle in order to maximize the health of the skin and body as a whole while minimizing the effects of aging.
 For more, visit Dr. Baumann’s blog for daily updates Monday through Friday, or inquire about an appointment through Derm.net.